 Global State Management with Redux

 At the start of the migration process, I decided to use React Context to store the global state.
-As the migration process developed, I soon realised that Redux would be more appropriate for the following purposes - handling a large amount of state, containing complex update logic, and having the ability to dispatch state changes from any component.
+As the migration process developed, I soon realised that Redux would be more appropriate for the following purposes - handling a large amount of state, containing complex update logic, and only re-rendering components that depend on the changed state.
 I swapped out Context for Redux Toolkit, resulting in a much more robust state management solution.

-The Redux store comprised of consumables, plan, and user account information.
+The Redux store comprised of consumables, subscription plan, and user account information.

 Unit tests